M-Dhinesh/M-Dhinesh/README.md

 💻 Tech Stack:

 .NET: C# for backend, MSSql for the database, Angular, and React for frontend.
-Java: Java Servlets for backend, Oracle for the database, and JSP for frontend.
+Java: Java Servlets for backend, Oracle for the database, and JSP for frontend.</br>
 🚀 Additional Skills:

 Proficient in C, Python, and C++.